-Investment in emerging markets may involve a higher risk than those inherent in established markets.
+Investment in emerging markets (countries that are transitioning towards more advanced financial and economic structures) may involve a higher risk than those inherent in established markets.
 Emerging markets and their currencies may experience unpredictable and dramatic fluctuations from time to time.
 Investors should consider whether or not investment in such Funds is either suitable for or should constitute a substantial part of an investor's portfolio.